log-oscon/Standards/PHP/Coding Style.md

 ## Properties and Methods Naming
 Properties, Methods and Action/Filter hooks should be named with [snake_case][2].
-Don’t abbreviate variable and function names unnecessarily; let the code be unambiguous and self-documenting.
+Don’t abbreviate variable and function names unnecessarily, let the code be unambiguous and self-documenting.

 ## Yoda Conditions